 We believe that everyone has a role to play in protecting the environment.
 Whether you're a local resident, a frequent visitor, or simply someone who cares about the environment, we invite you to join us in our mission.

-We are trying to increase the biodiversity in St Anne’s old churchyard, by introducing some native hedgerow shrubs, native wildflowers and also other perennial flowers that are great for pollinating insects, whilst enhancing the general attractive overall look of the churchyard.
+This year we have increased the biodiversity in St Anne’s old churchyard, by introducing some native hedgerow shrubs, native wildflowers and also other perennial flowers that are great for pollinating insects.
 We hope that this more varied habitat will attract many more bees and other insects and a greater variety of bird life as well.

-We started on 22 March 2025 with 9 volunteers planting 4 areas with approximately 80 tree saplings that produce flowers and fruits or nuts and so are attractive to wildlife (hazel, rowan, hawthorne, blackthorn).
-They appear to have already taken well and are now sprouting buds and leaves.
+In March, nine volunteers planted four areas with over 50 tree saplings that produce flowers and fruits or nuts and so are attractive to wildlife (hazel, rowan, hawthorn, blackthorn).

 Our thanks go to the Better Derbyshire Dales Fund and the Woodland Trust for the funding and tree saplings to enable this to happen.